Burp Suite Alternatives: The Complete 2026 Comparison for DAST and Automated Pentesting

-Finding the right tools for your AppSec team can be a daunting task.
+Development velocity will soon surpass escape velocity (well, we're joking), but we know that finding the right DAST and pentest tools for your AppSec team can be a daunting task.
 Especially when it comes to testing modern applications like SPAs, APIs, and Microservices.
-Today, attackers prioritize exploiting an application's business logic flaws and truly understanding the underlying logic is challenging for most DAST tools without excessive tweaking.

 TL;DR: How Escape DAST compares to Burp Suite DAST (former Burp Suite Enterprise)